Swim, Snorkel, Walk, Read, Relax, Recharge

 The Cape Range National Park allows excellent wildlife and bird life viewing as you explore at a leisurely pace.
 Red kangaroos, wallaroos, rock wallabies and Gould’s goannas are regularly sighted along with many of the 100 bird species that exist in this area.
 For seasoned birders, fairy wrens, zebra finches, honeyeaters, reef herons and ospreys can all be found either in or close to the camp.

-During your stay, our guides will share information about our resident & migratory birds, the animals that frequent the camp and the Ranges.
+During your stay, our guides will share information about our resident and migratory birds, the animals that frequent the camp and the Ranges.
 They will provide an understanding of the geology that makes up the area and explain the ecology of the fauna and flora that manages to exist in such an arid environment.
 Then after dinner you might like to do a little star-gazing and learn of the constellations that fill our southern skies.

 Learn more about Swimming with Whale Sharks from Sal Salis